NoLtour/Uni-notes/Electrical and electronic systems/3 Electric machines/5 DC machines 1/equivalent circuit of a DC generator.md

 #### What is
 ## Equivalent circuit of a DC generator
 ### General equivalent circuit
-Here we place a resistor and [[0]] in series with the generator to represent it's properties.
+Here we place a resistor and [[inductor]] in series with the generator to represent it's properties.

 ![[Pasted image 20220210183324.png]]